yezhou05/awesomeProject/README.md

-# awesomeProject
-write a interpreter in GoLang v1
+This is a hands on project while reading _Writing An Interpreter in Go_.